-The first offense is not treated as a moving violation for DMV and insurance purposes.
+The first offense is not treated as a moving violation.
 A second or subsequent offense carries 4 demerit points.

 You can talk using a hands-free headset and, while making voice calls, touch the phone to “activate, deactivate or initiate a feature or function on the device.”

 - Any person reporting a medical emergency, a safety hazard or criminal activity.

 - Drivers using a voice-operated navigation system affixed to the vehicle or those riding in autonomous vehicles.

 - Drivers using citizen band or other two-way radios that require a license and have a separate, hand-held microphone.

 - Law enforcement officers, firefighters or emergency medical personnel acting within the scope of their employment.